Day 152: The Wrong Buttons and Days 153-156: Disjointed Days

 But back to this mission.
 After you’ve cleared out the bell stooges, one of the… couches starts bouncing.
 Okay, fine Wonderland, I guess I missed you a little.
 But oddly enough it’s not a Wonderland phenomenon causing the couch to dance but a Lurk Lizard in disguise as an extra couch, a surprise boss on this relatively basic mission.
 Funny thing: despite having played KH1 many times, I don’t think I ever realize there’s an extra couch in this mission until it starts bobbing!
 The Lurk Lizard is no different from the one you fought ages ago while looking for Xion in Twilight Town, though it does have more room to move around in, so use Air Slide to chase it.

 Clearing 47 gives you my other heart-of-hearts, the Blizzara spell.
 As a spell, Blizzara doesn’t seem that impressive.
 You fling a large cloud of icy smoke forward, it falls to the ground and just… stays there until someone touches and triggers it, like a sort of cloudy land mine that you can hypothetically drop on an enemy’s head.
 It stays there for a long time, too, and you can’t cast any other spells while you’re waiting for it to dissipate or catch a target, so make sure not to miss!
-All of those factors should have combined to make up a really awful spell, but it’s all saved by one key feature: it’s impeccable Freeze rate.
-I’d estimate that Blizzara Freezes between 66 and 75% of the time at Level 5 (I’m not sure the level matters to the Freeze rate, but just in case), and remember that Freeze means triple the damage for its duration.
+All of those factors should have combined to make up a really awful spell, but it’s all saved by one key feature: its impeccable Freeze rate.
+I’d estimate that Blizzara Freezes between 66 and 75% of the time at Level 5 (I’m not sure the level matters to the Freeze rate, but just in case), and remember that Freeze means triple the damage for its duration!
 True, Aero spells Air-Toss 100% of the time, but that only lasts for the duration of the descent, and many bosses and midbosses are immune.
-Freeze, however, seems to affect every minor enemy or midboss that isn’t Ice- or Water-aligned, which covers most of the library.
+Freeze, however, seems to affect every minor enemy and midboss that isn’t Ice- or Water-aligned, which covers most of the library.
 Each Freeze can earn you more than a single health bar’s worth of lost enemy HP, and so I use it all the time

 Bonus Mission 49 is a heart hunt at Beast’s Castle with Xigbar.
 There’s nothing remarkable about this mission whatsoever, save that it’s the first time you’ll fight Bully Dogs with your Keyblade instead of a hunk of wood.
 Oh, and you do have a pretty wide range of the castle to explore, but it’s still the most unremarkable mission since the introductory arc.
 What a lovely finale to the mission bracket the game has handed me.

 On top of everything else, this mission block carries our Sigil total to 114.
 While it’s not likely that you’ll have 114, this seems like a fair time to discuss the upgraded Haste panel.
-The multi-slot Haste panel was first unlocked at 100 Sigils, and its first upgrade was unlocked at 110.
+The multi-slot Haste panel is first unlocked at 100 Sigils, and its first upgrade is unlocked at 110.
 The second and final upgrade is ages away, unfortunately, at 200 Sigils (and the game won’t give it to you until the post-game, no matter how good you’re doing), but this one upgrade will definitely help in later Challenges, if you’re willing to shoot for it.

 This retrospective’s screenshots come from RickyC’s longplay of the DS version of Kingdom Hearts 358/2 Days at World of Longplays (YouTube), and from Brian0451’s recording of the 1.5HD cinematics of Kingdom Hearts 358/2 Days at World of Longplays (YouTube).